BrHal/tfLabs/labOne/README.md

 # Lab One
-Here's first of my terraform labs.
-It creates a basic single network infrastructure with one main instance ( The FIP-Addressable one ) and N worker instances ( set N to zero if you don't require any )
+This lab creates a basic dual network infrastructure with one gateway instance and N worker instances ( set N to zero if you don't require any )

 ## Lab requirements on your client station :
  - packages : git, terraform, openstack-cli (optionnal)